AymanOmara/FeedMe/README.md

 - used API:theMealDb.com
 - Used Core Data to store the Favorite
 - Readable and maintainable Code
 - following the SOLID OOP principals
+- Unit Testing